Jim Mellon: Career

 Along with Stephen Dattels, Mellon founded the uranium mining company Uramin in 2005 with just $100,000.
 Also listed on the stock market in 2006, it sold the following year to Areva for around £1.6 billion, reportedly making him about £80 million.
 Areva later had to accept a huge write-down in Uramin's value.

 He is still non-executive chairman at Regent Pacific, and the executive co-chairman of the board of Fast Forward Innovations (formerly Kuala Innovations), the non-executive chairman at Speymill Deutsche Immobilien Company PLC, Port Erin Biopharma Investments Limited and SalvaRx Group PLC (formerly 3Legs Resources).
 He also holds non-executive directorships at Condor Gold PLC, Bradda Head Limited (formerly Life Science Developments) and Portage Biotech Inc. He is also chairman of the Burnbrae Group.
 And also founder and co-chairman (along with Johnny Hon) of Mann Bioinvest.

-He is also chairman of Manx Financial Group PLC (the parent company of Conister Bank), of which Brexiteer Arron Banks owns 25%.
-Banks in 2008, also acquired a "notifiable interest", partly held by his Southern Rock Insurance group, in the gaming company Webis Holdings PLC (watchandwager.com) where Burnbrae holds a controlling stake and Sir James is a non-executive director.
+He is also chairman of Manx Financial Group PLC (the parent company of Conister Bank), of which fellow Brexiteer, Arron Banks controlled a significant shareholding until 2020.
+Banks in 2008, also acquired a "notifiable interest", partly held by his Southern Rock Insurance group, in the gaming company Webis Holdings PLC (watchandwager.com) where Burnbrae holds a controlling stake, and Sir James was a non-executive director until his death in 2023.

+He is also financially connected to Banks through gaming company Webis Holdings PLC (watchandwager.com) where Burnbrae holds a controlling stake and Sir James is a non-executive director.
+Banks acquired a "notifiable interest" in the company, partly held by his Southern Rock Insurance group, in 2008.

 Mellon has said he (financially) “had a good day” after the Brexit vote with his trades returning almost 25 percent profit on the year.

-Juvenescence, a biotech company, was founded by Mellon and four others, Greg Bailey, Declan Doogan, Anthony Chow, and Alexander Pickett, in 2016.
-In 2018, Juvenescence raised $50 million, in a series A financing round.
-Mellon has invested in longevity medicine company AgeX Therapeutics and other biotechnology companies, via Juvenescence and other investment vehicles.